w3hc/gov-docs/index.md

 [Gov](https://github.com/w3hc/gov) is a DAO framework built with Open Zeppelin's Governor contract in combination with NFTs.
 It provides **a coordination tool that fits the needs of everyday people**.

 We're inviting orgs, federations of orgs, activists, neighborhoods, stewards of the commons, collectives, and all communities to create their own DAO.
-The [Web3 Hackers Collective](https://github.com/w3hc) has recently released the [beta version](https://github.com/w3hc/gov/releases/tag/v0.9.0-beta) of [Gov](https://github.com/w3hc/gov).
+The [Web3 Hackers Collective](https://www.tally.xyz/gov/web3-hackers-collective) has recently released the [beta version](https://github.com/w3hc/gov/releases/tag/v0.9.0-beta) of [Gov](https://github.com/w3hc/gov).
 We want to run five different pilots and **focus exclusively on the impact evaluation process** of each DAO.

 [Gov](https://github.com/w3hc/gov) can be viewed as a retroactive funding tool: people can use it to **fund on-the-ground actions that has already been delivered** (as opposed to funding actions *planned in the future*).

 Gov is fully compatible with [Tally](https://www.tally.xyz/) (they have the best existing UI in town!)

-We're currently supporting Optimism Mainnet, Ethereum Goerli Testnet, Optimism Goerli Testnet, and Arbitrum Goerli Testnet.
+We're currently supporting the following networks:

+- Optimism Mainnet
+- Ethereum Goerli Testnet
+- Optimism Goerli Testnet
+- Arbitrum Goerli Testnet

 Also, we have successfully tested [Medusa](https://medusanet.xyz/) (Arbitrum Goerli Testnet only for now).
 This allows anyone to share a document **that can only be decrypted by the members** of a given DAO.